In this article, you will learn:

 The work-in-progress inventory includes the semi-finished goods yet to be completed and resold.
 These are typically taken as inventory on the factory floor.

 Accordingly, work-in-progress inventory is neither raw material used in the production of goods nor it is the finished goods waiting to be sold.
-Rather these are partially completed items somewhere in the middle.
-Hence, they are called work-in-progress.
+Rather these are partially completed items somewhere in the middle, which is why they are called work-in-progress.

-Work-in-progress inventory is accounted as an asset.
-Furthermore, it includes raw material, labor, and overhead cost.
+Work-in-progress inventory is accounted as an asset, it includes raw materials, labor, and overhead cost.

 The finished goods inventory refers to the goods ready for sale to the final consumers.
 That is, such inventory items have gone through the entire production process.